This post may contain affiliate links. Please see my disclosure policy for details.

 When you approach Llanthony Priory, the first thing that hits you is just how impressive the size of the ruin is!

 There is none of the rooftop left and most of the foundations have crumbled with time.
-But, what you can see and visit is an absolutely delight to explore.
+But, what you can see and visit is an absolute delight to explore.

 The huge archways which would have once been home to doorways and stained glass windows in the church are laid bare.